Late Summer Tree Maintenance Tips for a Healthy Transition to Fall

 Jay’s Tree Care is veteran-owned, ISA Certified, and proudly serves Minnetonka and the West Metro area.
 Our team can handle everything from pruning and trimming to storm prep and pest management—keeping your property safe and beautiful year-round.

-📞 Call us today at [phone number] or request a free estimate at [website link].
+Call us today at (612) 245-2663 to request a free estimate.

 By Tammie Leibold July 21, 2025